humbug/phar-updater/README.md

   }
 ]
 ```
+Your download URLs could easily be files hosted in a Github Release, with the
+manifest uploaded to a github.io site.

 You can include optional manifest metadata specifying a minimum PHP version,
 release notes, and version bounded notes (shown only to a range of versions